nexdrew/rewrite-shrinkwrap-urls/README.md

 - `public`: boolean

     Whether to use public registry style URLs or not.
-A public registry URL looks like `x` while a private registry URL looks like `y`.
+A public registry tarball URL looks like `https://registry.npmjs.org/through/-/through-2.3.8.tgz` while a private registry tarball URL looks like `http://localhost:8080/t/through/_attachments/through-2.3.8.tgz`.
 Default is `false` (use private registry URL style).

 - `transformer`: function